rec/gitz/doc/git-all.rst

-``git-all``: Perform a command on each of multiple branches or directories
+``git all``: Perform a command on each of multiple branches or directories
 --------------------------------------------------------------------------

 USAGE